Chapter 17 Apriori and Post-Hoc Comparisons

 An A Priori test is a hypothesis test that you had planned to make before you conducted the experiment.
 They’re sometimes called planned comparisons.

-17.2.1 t-test for two means
+17.2.1 t-test for Two Means

-The simplest A Priori tests is a comparison between two means.
-In our example, suppose before we ran the experiment we had the prior hypothesis that there is a difference in mean test score between the silence and the voices conditions.
+The simplest A Priori test is a comparison between two specific means.
+In our example, suppose that before we ran the experiment we had the prior hypothesis that there is a difference in mean test score between the silence and the voices conditions.
 This leads to comparing the means \(\overline{X}_{1} = 77.11\) and \(\overline{X}_{5} = 48.37\)

 \[t=\frac{\overline{X}_{1}-\overline{X}_{5}}{\sqrt{\frac{s_{1}^2+s_{5}^2}{n}}} = \frac{77.11 - 48.37}{\sqrt{\frac{25.3^2 + 15^2}{10}}} = 3.091 \]